 You can park near the golf course to the north of the village then walk along the lovely beach which continues into the river estuary itself and then along the side of Alnmouth harbour with its moored up boats.

 From the beach there are pleasant views of Coquet Island and its lighthouse out at sea.
 Also looking south and within the mouth of the river we see a small grassy hill called Church Hill with a wooden cross marking the site of the old church of Alnmouth.

 The church of St Waleric which stood here had Saxon foundations but was later superseded by the church of St John the Baptist in Northumberland Street which was paid for by the Duke of Northumberland.

-On Christmas Day 1806 the hill on which the old church had stood came to be cut from Alnmouth by a change in the course of the river and the last remnant of the church was blown down with nothing to see today.
+On Christmas Day 1806, the hill on which the old church had stood came to be cut off from Alnmouth by a change in the course of the river and the last remnant of the church was blown down with nothing left to see today.
 The old church was known in Alnmouth as Woden’s church but this was due to it being situated on the lands of a farm called Wooden or ‘Woden’ and not because the inhabitants preferred to worship pagan gods.